The online Comment window has expired

 • Default_avatar

-Tuan Anh about 4 years ago
+Tuan Anh over 4 years ago

 We want to make sure that every vulnerable tenant is not subject to eviction and protected, especially during a health emergency.
 However, the TPO amendments with its 60+ changes harms Oaklanders, including 60+ year old residents who are struggling and will likely losing their homes with these drastic changes.
 Why is City Attorney Barbara Parker authoring housing policy that hurts and targets Oakland residents?!
 We want to do away with outside speculators, but why are you harming OAKLAND residents who invested their entire life savings in our local communities?
 You are displacing elderly and minority multi-generation black owners.
 There are ways to do this without harming Oakland residents.